BrentPease1/second-life/content/sounds/welcome.md

   caption: ""
 ---

-<p style="text-align: center;">Sounds of Nature is a community research project to understand changes in biodiversity over time by studying *soundscapes*.
-Through Sounds of Nature, a team of researchers and citizen scientists are participating in and contributing to a state-wide project to monitor biodiversity in their backyard and beyond.</p>
+<p style="text-align: center;">Sounds of Nature was a participatory research project to understand changes in biodiversity over time by studying *soundscapes*.
+Through Sounds of Nature, a team of researchers and citizen scientists participated in and contributed to a state-wide project to monitor biodiversity in their backyard and beyond.</p>